cburgmer/json-path-comparison/proposals/Proposal_A/README.md

   No consensus, but if we support $[::2] we should probably support this too.
   The current default values (start 0 and end "len(array)") do not work for negative steps as the start and end need to be switched.

+- Regexp!

+- Let's get more example queries from ../../INTERESTING_QUERIES as they include some lessons from implementing the proposal.